goksualc/Solana-NFT-marketplace/README.md

-# how to create a nft marketplace ?
+# how to create a NFT marketplace ?
 SET UP
 -Ubuntu for windows
 -Solana